-Additional IBM configuration notes
+Additional IBM Configuration Notes

-- Resize/expansion of a storage volume - Expandable volume is a beta feature that is available for evaluation and testing purposes.
+- · Resize/expansion of a storage volume - Expandable volume is a beta feature that is available for evaluation and testing purposes.
 This feature is available in the US South, US East, London, and France regions.
-Contact your IBM Sales representative if you are interested in getting access to Expanding Block Storage. - After performing an "online" resize/expansion of a storage volume using IBM Cloud tools, then use the Delphix sysadmin interface to "Expand" the storage device; otherwise, the newly allocated storage space, from the resize/expansion, will not be used. - Resize/expansion of a storage volume using IBM Cloud is not supported while the Delphix Engine is in a stopped state. - Removing a storage volume - It should be done while the machine is running. - First, use the Delphix sysadmin CLI interface to "Unconfigure" the storage device, then remove it from IBM Cloud.
+Contact your IBM Sales representative if you are interested in getting access, [Expanding Block Storage[(https://cloud.ibm.com/docs/vpc?topic=vpc-expanding-blockstorage-volumes/) - After performing an "online" resize/expansion of a storage volume using IBM Cloud tools, then use the Delphix sysadmin interface to "Expand" the storage device; otherwise, the newly allocated storage space, from the resize/expansion, will not be used. - Resize/expansion of a storage volume using IBM Cloud is not supported while the delphix engine is in a stopped state. - Removing a storage volume - It should be done while the machine is running. - First use the Delphix sysadmin CLI interface to "Unconfigure" the storage device, then remove it from IBM Cloud.

-Procedure for deploying in the IBM Cloud
+Procedure for Deploying in the IBM Cloud